Semrush Review & Tutorial: How To Build a Successful Content Strategy

 The next thing you want to do is start copying the relevant competitor domains into a separate page of your spreadsheet.

-This way you don't forget or lose any of them and if you get distracted, you can come back at a later date and mine their site for more keyword ideas.
+This will work as a helpful competitor domain overview tool so that you don't forget or lose any of them, and if you get distracted, you can come back at a later date and mine their site for more keyword ideas.

 The reason for this is because it's important to know that Google is willing to rank a niche site for a given keyword.
 If the top 10 results of a keyword are all e-commerce sites that sell a product, I'll usually stay away from that keyword because I know that Google is looking for e-commerce results only.